 My kids have been attending a summer camp called Patriot Camp this week.
 I volunteered to work at it & have been loving it so much.
 I taught a lesson on the Declaration of Independence on Tuesday.
 It was a blast.
 We learned about the first Independence Day.
-We also made a 5-point star.
+We also made a five-pointed star.
 I am going to teach you how to cut a five-pointed star, also called an origami star.
-It’s really quite easy.
+It’s really quite an easy little trick!

-George Washington’s original pencil sketch for the American flag had 6-point stars, a form he apparently preferred.
-Betsy Ross, however, recommended a 5-point star.
+Legend says that George Washington’s original pencil sketch for the American flag had 6-point stars, a form he apparently preferred.
+Betsy Ross, however, recommended a five pointed star.
 When the committee protested that it was too difficult to make, she took a piece of paper, folded it quickly, and with a single snip of her scissors, produced a symmetrical five-pointed star.
 This paper trick so impressed her audience that they readily agreed to her idea.

 I also heard that the 6-point star (Star of David) is representative of the 12 tribes of Israel.
 It has 12 sides.
-But since the 10 tribes were lost, they changed it to the 5-pointed star with only 10 sides and used that instead.
-I know if this is completely accurate, but I liked it…
+But since the 10 tribes were lost, they changed it to the five pointed star with only 10 sides and used that instead.
+I don’t know if this is completely accurate, but I liked it…

 It was a fun and simple thing to make, so I thought I would share!

-How to Fold and Cut a 5-Point Star:
+How to Fold and Cut a Five Pointed Star or Origami Star: